bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 An alternative to wiping all the user and configuration Data on the Seagate Central Drive is to just replace the operating system components and save the system configuration and user Data.
 This could be done in an initial attempt to fix a bricked unit.
-If attempt failed then you could move on to the standard procedure involving wiping the whole drive.
+If this attempt failed then you could move on to the standard procedure involving wiping the whole drive.

 This can be done by following the standard procedure above with the following modifications.